Tuesday, February 8, 2011

 I abandoned the search because I knew, if I still owned the doll (the thought that I had sold it worried me), I would eventually find her.

 Both dolls have E. Wilkin incised on the upper back portion of their right thighs with ©1960 above the artist's name.
-Wilkin is one of only a few doll doll designers from the1960s era to mark her dolls.
+Wilkin is one of only a few doll designers from the 1960s era (and prior) to mark their dolls.

 Eloise Wilkin was an author, illustrator, and doll designer.
 She designed dolls for Vogue and Madame Alexander and did, in fact, design the two dolls that prompted my search for my Vogue Baby Dears.
 Wilkin illustrated children's books, specifically Little Golden Books.
 Her illustrations often featured yellow-haired, cherub-looking children.
 Some books even featured little girls with baby dolls.
 The book Baby Dear, written by Esther Wilkin, Eloise's sister, is one such book that features a little mommy with her doll.